deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 Wilde grinned and winked at Ferd, who grumbled in a placid, satisfied sort of way.
 “They might be tetrachromatic and maybe even perceive polarization.
 We don’t know yet.
 Possibly that’s why they’re so sensitive to bright light.
 Might be why their pupils are slotted, too.”

-“I *like* my *Oak-*\leys,” Ferd declared, happily.
+“I *like* my *Oak*-leys,” Ferd declared, happily.
 “Keep too-bright shimmer out of face!”

 “They have words to describe different kinds of shimmer, which is why we think they might be able to see polarization.
 That and the water trick…” Wilde shrugged.
 “Damn useful, at any rate.
 Too bad they don’t much care for wide open skies.”